xonq/tutorials/funannotate.md

 ## NOTE
 - More information: https://funannotate.readthedocs.io/en/latest/install.html.
 - Fully capitalized paths, like `CONDA/INSTALLATION/PATH` need to be manually edited by the user.
-- Step 3+ require the `funannotate` environment is active - `source activate funannotate`.

-To cleanly install Funannotate, we use a *Singularity container* or an *environment manager*, Miniconda.
+To cleanly install Funannotate, we use a *Singularity container* (recommended) or an *environment manager*, Miniconda.
 Containers and environments keep software isolated so they do not interfere.
 Additionally, containers and miniconda allow one to install prepackaged software bundles - cutting out the time spent finding & installing the right program versions.
 Nevertheless, these processes often require some adjustment.
 Note that when you install software with an environment activated, you may create a dependency on your environment – in other words, the new software may rely on the environment being active.
 You can see which environment is active by looking at the `($ENVIRONMENT)` that precedes your `bash` header in your terminal window.
 If you wish to deactivate your environment or activate another, run `conda deactivate`.

 <br /><br />
-## INSTALL
-### OPTION 1A.
-Install via *singularity* - recommended
+### INSTALL OPTION 1A. *singularity* - recommended
 ##### - make folder and pull funannotate singularity container:
 ```
 mkdir -p ~/software/funannotate